Raymond James Analysts Give SNC-Lavalin Group (TSE:SNC) a C$25.00 Price Target

-SNC has been the topic of a number of other reports.
-CIBC lifted their target price on SNC-Lavalin Group from C$30.00 to C$31.00 in a report on Thursday, January 14th.
-National Bank Financial decreased their target price on SNC-Lavalin Group from C$35.00 to C$34.00 and set an outperform rating on the stock in a report on Sunday, November 8th.
-Scotiabank lifted their target price on SNC-Lavalin Group from C$38.00 to C$42.00 in a report on Wednesday, February 10th.
-ATB Capital lowered their price target on SNC-Lavalin Group from C$41.00 to C$38.00 and set an outperform rating on the stock in a report on Wednesday, February 10th.
-Finally, Royal Bank of Canada lifted their price target on SNC-Lavalin Group from C$32.00 to C$33.00 and gave the company an outperform rating in a report on Wednesday, February 10th.
-One analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-The company currently has a consensus rating of Buy and an average target price of C$32.82.
+A number of other equities analysts have also issued reports on SNC.
+National Bank Financial dropped their target price on shares of SNC-Lavalin Group from C$34.50 to C$33.50 and set an “outperform” rating on the stock in a research report on Wednesday.
+Royal Bank of Canada lifted their price target on shares of SNC-Lavalin Group from C$32.00 to C$33.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 10th.
+TD Securities lifted their price target on shares of SNC-Lavalin Group from C$31.00 to C$33.00 and gave the stock a “buy” rating in a research note on Wednesday, February 10th.
+ATB Capital lifted their price target on shares of SNC-Lavalin Group from C$38.00 to C$39.00 in a research note on Wednesday.
+Finally, BMO Capital Markets lifted their price target on shares of SNC-Lavalin Group from C$24.00 to C$28.00 in a research note on Monday.
+One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
+SNC-Lavalin Group currently has a consensus rating of “Buy” and a consensus target price of C$32.95.

 SNC-Lavalin Group Company Profile